kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 ID: `frr111`

-Formal Name: Constraint Message is Sentence in Active Voice
+Formal Name: Constraint Message Is Sentence in Active Voice

 State: Recommended

 Categories: Style

 Guidance: Developers SHOULD define a Metaschema constraint with a `message` field with one sentence with active voice, not passive voice.
 The subject SHOULD be the document name or abbreviation for the OSCAL model in question.
-For general constraints (e.g. `metadata`; `back-matter/resources`), the sentence should begin with the subject as "A FedRAMP document requires."
+For general constraints (e.g., `metadata`; `back-matter/resources`), the sentence SHOULD begin with the subject as "A FedRAMP document requires."

 [back to top](#summary)